 Be In A Flow With Environment

-Dealing with distraction and interruptions while working at home is quite challenging but not impossible.
+Dealing with distractions and interruptions while working from home is quite challenging but not impossible.
 It all depends on how you approach it.
-From my personal experience, I can tell you that, if you’re not used to working remotely you will need to set up a functional workspace and develop an effective strategy to deal with distractions, time-wasters and all the unnecessary decisions that deplete your willpower early on.
+From my personal experience, I can tell you that, if you’re not used to working remotely you will need to set up a functional workspace and develop an effective strategy to deal with distractions, time-wasters, and all the unnecessary decisions that deplete your willpower early on.

-So choose a designed workspace, create favourable conditions, decrease the level of distractions to a minimum, choose time blocking method that works for you, plan your daily tasks, make your health your number 1 priority and start your “work from home” journey!
-Remember that you are in CONTROL of your life, day and work.
+So choose a designed workspace, create favorable conditions, decrease the level of distractions to a minimum, choose a time blocking method that works for you, plan your daily tasks, make your health your number 1 priority and start your “work from home” journey!
+Remember that you are in CONTROL of your life, day, and work.

 Prioritize & Simplify With The Eisenhower Box